-Web design is a component that makes or breaks the first impression of the brand.
-Moreover, the design is not something that’s completed once - it’s a continuous process of improvement.
+Web design is a component that makes or breaks the first impression of a brand.
+Moreover, the design is not something that’s completed once – it’s a continuous process of improvement.

-The redesign is the process of changing the website’s interface, incorporating new brand identity elements, and changing the functionality.
-Redesigns can be gradual (one feature at a time) or incremental (when you fully change the look and feel of the platform).
+Website Redesigning is the process of changing the website’s interface, incorporating new brand identity elements, and changing the functionality.
+Website Redesigns can be gradual (one feature at a time) or incremental (when you fully change the look and feel of the platform).

 Changing the look and feel of your site is always about taking risks.
 When you are investing in improving the platform, you often feel like walking in the dark.
 Of course, you can address these concerns by using statistics and A/B testing – we’ll get to this later.
 However, as many redesigns can be scary, the advantages clearly outweigh the issues.

 Design is the reflection of your brand’s values.
-Business priorities and selling points change all the time - and the website has to reflect these shifts.
-Ideally, you should consider redesigning every several years - it’s likely that your company has undergone a dramatic transformation this time.
+Business priorities and selling points change all the time – and the website has to reflect these shifts.
+Ideally, you should consider principles of good design every several years – it’s likely that your company has undergone a dramatic transformation this time.

 Users should be able to see all the advantages of your brand at a single glance.
 This is what design is meant for – to present all your company has to offer as efficiently as possible.
 When most teams design the first version of the website, they have a vague idea of their selling points and main offers.
 As a result, they go for generic templates and then think about filling the page up with content.